bimtauer/Progressive-Morphological-Filter-for-FME/README.md

 This is a morphological filter to extract ground level points from unfiltered elevation rasters.
 It can be used to generate a DTM from a minimum elevation raster.
+It comes with a PythonCaller template for FME that allows plugging directly into an existing FME workspace (given that translation is pointed to a custom python 3.6 with scipy installed).

 The algorithm is build on the methodology described in [Pingle, Clarke, McBride (2013)](https://www.researchgate.net/publication/258333806_An_Improved_Simple_Morphological_Filter_for_the_Terrain_Classification_of_Airborne_LIDAR_Data).
 The main filtering proceedure is comparison of the input raster to a